 - Tech Platforms.
 These make it easy to source a VA, but can be overwhelming and unpredictable.

-Maybe you cannot afford a fulltime VA, but could you afford $100-$300/month?
+Maybe you cannot afford a full time VA, but could you afford $100-$300/month?
 Or even $30/month?
 How much would just 1 hour a month help?
 Or just one task?
+This why hiring a VA is so beneficial to small businesses.
+You do not need to hire someone full time but rather for a limited amount of hours and still remove the tedious tasks that slow you down.

 Find a VA to meet your terms